Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \textbf{Claim:} If $L$ is a lattice path contained inside $\lambda /\mu$, then $\psi_{\lambda/\mu}(L)$ defines a non-nesting rook placement on $\lambda /\mu$.

-We prove the claim by induction on $k$, the number of cells between $L$ and the spine path.
-For the $k = 0$ case, $L$ is the spine path itself, the East steps of which, by construction, correspond to the column indices of $\lambda /\mu$ which implies that $\psi_{\lambda /\mu}(L_{0})$ is the empty rook placement.
+\textbf{Proof of claim:} We proceed by induction on $k$, the number of cells between $L$ and the spine path.
+For the $k = 0$ case, $L$ is the spine path itself, the North steps of which, by construction, correspond to the row indices of $\lambda /\mu$ which implies that $\psi_{\lambda /\mu}(L_{0})$ is the empty rook placement.

+In the two-line notation of the spine path permutation, we partition the columns into \defin{blocks}, formed by runs of steps in the same direction (North or East).